klimeryk/recalendar/README.md

   docker build --file Dockerfile . --output .
 ```

-First run will be slow because will compile & install and `composer`, but next calls will be faster.
+First run will be slow because it must compile & install `composer`, but next calls will be faster.

 You'll get the result in a `ReCalendar.pdf` file in the same directory.